top of page

 • Respectful Confrontation with Joe Weston.

-• Coaching, Intro to Liberatory Coaching, LEAD Group Coaching participant and LEAD your Self Mentor with Chela Davidson
+• Coaching, including Intro to Liberatory Coaching, LEAD Group Coaching participant and LEAD Your Self Mentor with Chela Davidson

 bottom of page